ThomasForselius/pickyproducts/README.md

     ![Username doesn't exist](productsadmin/static/img/readme_img/username_doesnt_exist.png)
     - If the password doesn't match the username > They will be redirected back to login page with an error message
     ![Incorrect credentials](productsadmin/static/img/readme_img/wrong_creds.png)

+### Pep8 testing python code

+The following pages and files have been tested using www.pep8online.com:
+-

 ## Deployment